zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-CASP-CAPRI-T70-24/index.md

 <hr>
 ## First visual analysis of the results

 Once your run has completed you will be presented with a result page showing the cluster statistics and some graphical representation of the data.
-Such an example output page can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/T70-tetramer)
+Such an example output page can be found [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/T70-dimer) for dimer and [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/T70-tetramer) for tetramer.
+You can also quickly visualize a specific structure by clicking on the “eye” icon next to a structure.

-**Note:** You can also view a result page from a downloaded pre-calculated docking run by opening in your favourite browser the `index.html` file provided in the run directory.

 The run with reduced number of models (course setting) should be returning only one cluster.
 Load a representative model and compare it to the crystal structure: